 Weight: Weighing in at 23.3 lbs, the Priority Start is lightweight and easy to maneuver.
 While it’s on the higher end of weight for high-end bikes, it’s drastically lighter than many bike-shop and all big-box-store bikes.
 Our 12-year-old tester, who has lately been riding a pretty heavy bike, explained that the Priority Start is much easier to ride, control, and especially to go up hills.

-Design & Geometry
+Design & Geometry of the Priority Start 24

 Like all of the best kids’ bikes, the Priority Start 24 is designed and built for the specific proportions of a child’s body.
 The Start places kids in a mostly-upright body position for comfortable, casual riding.
 That said, our kids that wanted to tackle more aggressive neighborhood greenbelt hills and off-roading were able to sufficiently lean in to maintain control and stability.
 The lightweight aluminum frame easily moved with their bodies no matter what riding conditions they attempted.